RayHightower/RayHightower.com/_posts/2023-06-08-10x-is-easier-than-2x.markdown

 ### Reviewing the 80/20 Rule
 If you're in business, you already know the 80/20 rule, also known as the Pareto Principal.
 Italian economist Wilfredo Pareto observed that 80% of the land in Italy was owned by 20% of the families.
 The rule shows up in other large statistical samples.
 On most sales teams, managers observe that 80% of the sales are closed by 20% of the salespeople.
 And so on.

 Many business leaders find that 80% of our results are due to 20% of our actions.
-By way of example: It's usually more important to spend a half hour speaking face-to-face with a large client instead of spending an entire day sorting through files.
+By way of example: It's usually more important to spend half an hour speaking face-to-face with a large client instead of spending an entire day sorting through files.
 The client conversation will likely lead to more revenue, while file sorting will only lead to a well-organized filing system.

 Yes, the files must be maintained!
 But a smart business leader will focus on revenue-generating tasks (like speaking with clients) and hire a team to manage the files.

-To achieve 10x, we focus on the 20% and we delegate or partner with people who can do the rest.
+To achieve 10x, we focus on the 20% (producing 80% of the results) and we delegate or partner with people who can do the rest.

 ### 2x is Typical, 10x is Exponential